Cyb3r-Jak3/html5validator-docker/README.md

 There are images available through GitHub or Docker Hub.

-## Notice of Change

-The default tags are going to switch from slim to alpine on December 20th.
-Read more [here](https://github.com/Cyb3r-Jak3/html5validator-docker/issues/16)

 ## To use

 First figure out the version you want then checkout out the [source](#sources)